03 July 2018

 The best-designed app with the coolest features won’t survive on a user’s device for long if it crashes constantly.
 A website can be refreshed, but a mobile app will just die a more-or-less silent death, enraging the user.
 Most of them will delete the app and that’s it.
 No second thoughts.
 No second chances.
 That’s why it’s so crucial to implement a quality assurance process as soon as the development starts.

-Most of mobile development teams should have QA engineers on staff.
+Most of the mobile development teams should have QA engineers on staff.
 Potential problems on a mobile device are quite different from the ones you encounter on a PC website – solving them requires specialization in the field.
 A typical example of a mobile problem is the loss of connectivity.
 A user might start listening to an audio stream in his/her room, then move downstairs, outside of the Wi-Fi range and, finally, go to the basement where there’s no mobile network or Wi-Fi.

 A mobile app should handle every loss of connectivity smoothly.
 Even if, in the meantime, there have been two notifications from Twitter and a call from aunt Cecilia.